Wednesday, September 14, 2022

 After he would say “Written,” Martin claimed that “if correctly written that sentence would disappear and another appear in its place, but if not written correctly it remained until corrected, so that the translation was just as it was engraven on the plates, precisely in the language then used.”

-The reference to the engravings on the plates is consistent with the language of D&C 10.
+Martin's reference to the engravings on the plates is consistent with the language of D&C 10.
 D&C 10, by directing Joseph to translate the engravings on specific plates (the plates of Nephi which he didn't have at the time), refutes the idea that he was reading words off a stone.

 Martin’s statement seems to imply a literal and perfect translation, but the only part of the translation that Joseph said was literal was the Title Page.
 And we can all see that the Original Manuscript (OM) we have today contains inconsistent spellings and other errors that Joseph later corrected, so Martin's description contradicts the evidence from the OM.